el-tocino/BTP/thoughts.md

 ##### node positioning

 If sufficient space is used between nodes, then it's not really necessary to place them precisely.
 Layout should, theoretically, get the data averaged correctly.

-Assume the 50,0 point is where the mount is at.
-0,0 is bottom left, 100,100 is upper right.

 ##### how many nodes?